MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 *Applies to: Microsoft Cloud App Security*

-In today’s workplace, it’s often not enough to know what’s happening in your cloud environment after the fact.
+In today's workplace, it's often not enough to know what's happening in your cloud environment after the fact.
 You want to stop breaches and leaks in real time, before employees intentionally or inadvertently put your data and your organization at risk.
 It's important to enable users in your organization to make the most of the services and tools available to them in cloud apps, and let them bring their own devices to work.
 At the same time, you need tools to help protect your organization from data leaks, and data theft, in real time.
 Together with Azure Active Directory (Azure AD), Microsoft Cloud App Security delivers these capabilities in a holistic and integrated experience with Conditional Access App Control.

 > [!NOTE]
 >